 But what about your friends and family—when you break down airfare, accommodations, and other travel expenses, what's the destination wedding cost for guests?
 As you consider the cost of a destination wedding, don't forget to add up their expense too.
 To get an idea of how much they're going to have to spend, factor in the following expenses.

-How much will average airfare cost your guests from most of the places they're coming from?
-For example, if almost everybody is on the East Coast, flights to the Caribbean are pretty reasonable, and almost everybody can book direct, at least as far as San Juan.
-If everybody is traveling from the East Coast to Hawaii, flights are ridiculously expensive and require multiple plane changes for most guests.
-If your wedding destination is on a remote island or distant mountaintop, your guests may also have to travel via small "puddle jumper" airplane or ferry to get to the final destination.
+Depending on how far away the destination is, airfare expenses can really add up.
+For example, if almost everybody is on the East Coast, flights to the Caribbean are pretty reasonable, and almost everybody can book direct.
+If everybody is traveling from the East Coast to Hawaii, on the other hand, flights are typically quite expensive and can require multiple plane changes (not to mention suck up more than two solid days of travel to get there and back).

 Meals and Entertainment

-Don't totally disregard the number of vacation days your guests will have to take off of work to travel to and from the wedding destination.
-For some folks, that's a direct expense out of their monthly budget if they don't have the vacation time built up.
-If you choose a destination that requires two days of travel on each end, you may be asking too much.
+Don't disregard the number of vacation days your guests will have to take off of work, including travel days.
+If your guests don't have vacation days built up, this can end up being a direct expense out of their monthly budget.
+If you choose a destination that requires two days of travel on each end, you may be asking too much of your guests.